 Throughout history, French Jews have filled an important function in Jewish philosophy and values, and since the Age of Enlightenment – during which France became the first to grant equality to its Jewish citizens – the French Jews have also taken a major role in shaping French culture and heritage.

-The Department of French Studies at Bar-Ilan University is the only one in the world to dedicate specific courses to the study of the Judeo-French identity and culture, through its representation in French literature and history, including anti-Semitism in France, France during the Holocaust, and the image of French Jews throughout history.
+The Department of French Culture at Bar-Ilan University is the only one in the world to dedicate specific courses to the study of the Judeo-French identity and culture, through its representation in French literature and history, including anti-Semitism in France, France during the Holocaust, and the image of French Jews throughout history.

 Because this is a fast track to a Ph.D.
 Degree